aurevodev/docs/docs/guide/regions.md

 # Regions

-Currently, The follwing regions are available.
+Currently, The following regions are available.

 | Name	                                     | Code            |
 |--------------------------------------------|-----------------|